-On the morning of Friday 29 March 2013 a 16 storey building under construction and adjacent to the open area of the Dar Es Salaam Imambargha collapsed.
+On the morning of Friday 29 March 2013 a 16 storey building under construction (see his explanation here on construction related queries) and adjacent to the open area of the Dar Es Salaam Imambargha collapsed.
 Sadly, this took place when there were people including children in the compound.
 Initial reports suggest several people including construction workers, residents and children were missing.

-Various construction companies have also arrived to offer equipment and assistance.
+Various construction companies like California renovation general contractor have also arrived to offer equipment and assistance.
 “I have never seen so many different communities come together like this” says Sadiq Datoo, Deputy Secretary General of The World Federation.

 Four children of the community have been trapped under the rubble as they were playing in the compound area during the time of the incident.
 We are saddened to report that Suhail Mohamed Karim (Age 13) and Salman Salim Damji, (Age 8) were rescued but did not survive.
 Yusuf Khaki and Zahid Kanji who are both only 12 have not yet been found.